CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/DHCP-Servers.md

 ## <span>Troubleshooting</span>

-The DHCP server knows whether a DHCP request is a relay or a non-relay DHCP request.
-On isc-dhcp-server, for example, it is possible to tail the log and look at the behavior firsthand:
+The DHCP server knows whdethermines if a DHCP request is a relay or a non-relay DHCP request.
+On isc-dhcp-server, for example, it is possible to tail the log and look at the behavior firsthandYou can run the following command to see the DHCP request:

     cumulus@server02:~$ sudo tail /var/log/syslog | grep dhcpd
     2016-12-05T19:03:35.379633+00:00 server02 dhcpd: Relay-forward message from 2001:db8:101::1 port 547, link address 2001:db8:101::1, peer address fe80::4638:39ff:fe00:3